White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (7-6) to the mound for his 21st start this season.
+- The Rangers will hand the ball to Dane Dunning (8-4) for his 16th start of the season.

-- He has started 20 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.
+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Heaney has pitched five or more innings in three straight games and will look to extend that streak.
+- In 15 starts, Dunning has pitched through or past the fifth inning 14 times.
+He has a season average of 4.7 frames per outing.

-- He has five appearances with no earned runs allowed in 20 chances this season.
+- He has seven appearances with no earned runs allowed in 23 chances this season.

 |Opponent